Gn0hp/IOT_VirtualAssitanceAndroid/README.md

     - Arduino: <br>
     **NOTIFY: If your ledstrip has less than 60 leds then only need <=5v supply, else you will have to need an distinguish supply >5v**
       - Modify NUM_LEDS with your own amount of led you have.
-      - Config ssid - password with your Wifi
+      - Config ssid - password with your Wifi.
       - (Optional for DHT11) Config API thingspeak key, channel,... to your own data.
       - Upload code to esp8266, you will receive a ip address, copy it !
     - Python: <br>